 The answer to the question is really no. You cannot legally drive a Pagani Zonda in the US.
 There are several (approximately 10) in the US that get driven periodically.
 Most are here under “Show and Display” titles granted by the EPA and DOT.
 This permits them to be driven up to 2,500 miles per year.
 They cannot be sold in the US with a Show and Display title.
 Recently, a silver C12 was sold out of a collection in the Northeast but it had to be exported after the sale.
 You can own the cars here but driving them is limited.
 The only other options would be to get it titled as a self constructed vehicle in California under the SEMA law, drive it on a dealer plate, or swap the VIN from another car.
 None of those methods are technically legal but those are the methods that have been used.
 Show and Display is your best bet.

 The replacement car is called the Huayra and it is fully legal for sale in the US.
-The coupes are now all sold out but they are taking orders for the roadsters.
-There will always be something special about the Zonda, though.
-Brilliant car.
+It will be available late this year.